Rostislav Krimer

-Rostislav Krimer is a classical pianist and conductor.
-He is also the artistic director of the Yuri Bashmet International Music Festival, and the chief conductor and artistic director of the East-West Chamber Orchestra.
+Rostislav Krimer is a classical pianist and conductor, chief conductor and artistic director of the East-West Chamber Orchestra.
+Intendant and artistic director of the East-West-Festival, Friend of UNICEF and Star Ambassador of the 2nd European Games.
+He was also founder, general and artistic director of the Yuri Bashmet International Music Festival & Academy.

 Early life

 After studying at the Sibelius Academy in Helsinki and at the Musikhochschule in Cologne, he earned his Postgraduate Diploma and was awarded the Diploma of the Royal Academy of Music at the Royal Academy of Music in London.
 In 2020 became Associate of the Royal Academy of Music.

 Concert life

 Krimer's first London performance was a recital in Cadogan Hall in 2006.
 The Musical Opinion Magazine wrote of the performance: "Rostislav Krimer knocked out his audience at the Cadogan Hall...He is a pianist of note: watch out for him".